benwzj/benwzj.github.io/_posts/2024-11-21-sql-joint-subquery.md

 Joins clause in SQL used to combine records from two or more tables.
 These tables are linked through common fields, and a join operation fetches data based on specified conditions.

-Joins can be of various types, including INNER JOIN, OUTER JOIN, LEFT(OUTER) JOIN, RIGHT(OUTER) JOIN and CROSS JOIN.
+Joins can be of various types.
 Here’s a brief overview:

 - INNER JOIN: Returns only the rows that have matching values in both tables.
 - OUTER JOIN: Returns all rows from both tables, including unmatched rows.